khanhtrancse/video-link-manager/readme.md

     - Go to ```localhost:3000/admin```
     - Login with username: **admin** and password: **admin**.

-**Note:** This project will response slowly for some requests because this project uses remote server.
+**Note:** This project will response slowly for some requests because this project uses the remote database.

 ## Features